This particular blog emphasizes on the complete information regarding MS Access PivotTable.

 - In the reference dialog box, within the Available References, search for the references which are marked as MISSING.

 - If version 10.0 or version 11.0 of the MS Office Web Component is missing, follow the steps to download and install the required .dll file.

 Steps to Download and install the required file

-- First of all search for the Microsoft Download Center for exeor owc11.exe, depending on the version that you have find through above mentioned reference missing section.
+- First of all, search for the Microsoft Download Center for exe or owc11.exe, depending on the version that you have to find through the above-mentioned reference missing section.

 - After then follow the instructions as guided in the Download Center to download and install the file properly.

-Hopefully now you must have learnt very well, how to create pivot table in Access.
+Hopefully, now you must have learned very well, how to create PivotTable in Access.
 And, also how to resolve MS Access PivotTable Controls Not Working Issue.
-So, just try them and don’t forget to share your experiences after trying.
+So, just try them, and don’t forget to share your experiences after trying.